work-club/CSS-Coding-Standards/README.md

    }
 ```

-If you find that this is the only way for your code to work, it is likely that your have either specified the _trumps.scss too early, or have too many levels of aplicability in your classes.
+If you find that this is the only way for your code to work, it is likely that your have either specified the _trumps.scss too early, or have too many levels of applicability in your classes.

 ## Resources

-The following is a list of blogs, books and existing style guides that have incluenced our approach to our work.
+The following is a list of blogs, books and existing style guides that have influenced our approach to our work.

 * [Methodology - SMACSS](http://smacss.com/)
 * [Methodology - BEM](http://bem.info/)